Hacktix/GBEDG/ppu/index.md

 ### LCDC.0 - BG/Window Enable

 This bit controls whether or not Background and Window tiles are drawn.
-If it is set to 0, no Background or Window tiles are drawn and all pixels are replaced by white pixels.
+If it is set to 0, no Background or Window tiles are drawn and all pixels are drawn as white (Color 0).
 The only exception to this are sprites, as they are unaffected.

 **Note:** This bit has different functionality on the Gameboy Color.